- University Awards granted to:

 Any person or group.
 It is not appropriate for faculty members to nominate themselves or to self-apply.

-Once the nomination dossiers have been assembled, the Regents Professorship Selection Advisory Committee will evaluate them, meet and discuss the nominees, and then make their recommendations to the President.
+Once the nomination dossiers have been assembled, the Regents Professorship Selection Advisory Committee will evaluate them, meet and discuss the nominees, and then make their recommendation to the President.
 The President will then forward a recommendation to the Board of Regents for consideration.

 Nominations for a Regents Professorship should be conveyed in a letter of not more than five pages summarizing the nominee's accomplishments and the impact of those accomplishments upon the University and the national and international community.
 The nominating letter should be accompanied by a curriculum vitae and no more than ten supporting letters.
 The nominating and supporting letters should address three areas of central importance in the selection of Regents Professors: